by nycgo.com staff, 10/09/2012 [Updated 11/11/2015]

 The easiest and quickest way to travel around NYC is by the public subway system.
 Riding the subway is also a fantastic way to feel like a local during your stay in New York.

-• For $2.50 (the cost of a single ride), you can use the system citywide and transfer as many times as you need, as long as you don't exit the system through a turnstile.
+• For $2.75 (the cost of a single ride), you can use the system citywide and transfer as many times as you need, as long as you don't exit the system through a turnstile.
+Also, there is a one-time fee of $1 to buy a Metrocard.

 • Subway trains operate 24 hours a day, seven days a week.

-• You can transfer from bus to subway or vice versa within two hours of using your MetroCard.
+• You can transfer from bus to subway or vice versa within two hours and ten minutes of using your MetroCard.
 (The free transfer does not apply if you leave a subway station through a turnstile and want to get on another subway line.)

 • Subway stations on the same line are generally about eight to 10 blocks apart.